ethereum/sourcify/README.md

 <img src="./public/search.png" width="80%"/>

-Metadata inside is visible as raw, and you can download it like that
+The metadata inside is visible as raw, and can be downloaded like that:

 <img src="./public/metadata.png" width="80%"/>

-or if you want to take a look of the contract in browser you can open it like this:
+Alternatively, if you want to take a look at the contract in the browser, you can open it like this:

 <img src="./public/sol.png" width="80%"/>

 ## Future Plans